-By approbation of her Majesty Queen Victoria, and his Royal Highness Prince Albert, a splendid print richly coloured and exquisitely executed View of Hyd Park Gardens, as seen from Hyde Park, London.
-With this beautiful Print will be sent Dress, Frock, and Riding Coat Patterns, the n west style Chesterfield, and the New Fashionable Double-breasted Waistcoat, with Skirts.
-The method of reducing and increasing them for all sizes, explained in the most simple manner, with our extra Plates, and can be easily performed by any person.
-Manner of making up, and a full description of the Uniforms, as now to be worn in the Royal Navy, and other information .- Price los., or post-free IIs.
-Read and Co's new industrable System of Cutting, in three parts-tirst part, Costs, price 10s.; second, Habits Dresses, &c., 10s.; third, Box and Driving Coats, Waist coats, Lreeches, and Trousers, 10s.; or the whole, 25s. including the system of cutting Chesterfield and other fancy coats, understood at sight.
+By approbation of her Majesty Queen Victoria, and his Royal Highness Prince Albert, a splendid print richly coloured and exquisitely executed View of Hyd Park Gardens, as seen from Hyde Park, London, With this beautiful Print will be sent Dress, Frock, and Riding Coat Patterns, the n west style Chesterfield, and the New Fashionable Double-breasted Waistcoat, with Skirts.
+The method of reducing and increasing them for all sizes, explained in the most simple manner, with I sur extra Plates, and can be easily performed by any Manner of making up, and a full description of the Uniforms, as now to be worn in the Royal Navy, and other information.-Price ivs., or post-free 11s.

+Read and Co's new indubitable System of Cutting, in three parts-first part, Coats, price 10s.; second, Hahits Dresses, &c., 10s.; third, Box and Driving Coats, Waistcoats, I reeches, and Trousers, 10s.; or the whole, 25s., including the system of cutting Chesterfield and other fancy coats, understood at sight.
 Any person having one part, may have the two others for 15s.

-A Method of Cutting Gaiter Treusers, with 12 plates, including 5 full size bottom parts, price, post free, 2s.
-6d.
-Patent measures, Eight Shillings, the set; the greatest to measure, of every description, post free to any part England, Ireland, Scotland, and Wales, at 1s. each The amount mer be sent by each, post-office order, or ost stamps.
+A Method of Cutting Gaiter Trousers, with 12 plates including 5 full size bottom parts, price, post free, 2s.
+6d. improvement ever introduced to the Trade.
+Patterns o measure, of every description, post free to any part England, Ireland, Scotland, and Wales, at 1s. each The amount may be sent by cash, post-office order, or ost stamps.
 Busts for fitting Coatson.
-Boys' figures.
-Foremen provided.
+Boys' figures Foremen provided.
 Instructions in cutting as usual.
-N.B .- The Patent Measures or System of Cutting, (like the Fashions) is sent post free, by 1s. extra IJTHOGRAPHIC ENGRAVINGS DUNCOMBE TESTIMONIAL.
-AT AY still be had at the Office of Messrs.
+N.B.-The Patent Measures or System of Cutting,

+(like the l'ashions) . c sent post free, by Is. extra

+LITHOGRAPHIC ENGRAVINGS DUNCOMBE TESTIMONIAL.

+M AY still be had at the Office of Messrs.
 M'Gowan and Co., 16, Great Windmill Street, Haymarket, London; through any respectable bookseller in town or country; or at any of the agents of the Northern Star.

 The engraving is on a large scale, is executed in the most finished style, is finely printed on tinted paper, and gives a minute description of the Testimonial, and has the Inscription, &c., &c., engraved upon it.
 PRICE FOURPENCE.

 IMPORTANT TO PHOTOGRAPHISTS.
-A^N application was made on the 22nd September, to the Vice-Chancellor of England, by Mr. Beard (who, acting under a most extraordiny delusion, considers himseif the sele patendee of the Photographic process 1) to restrain MR. EGERTON, of 1, Temple-street, and 148, Fleet-street, rom taking Photographic Portraits, which he does by a process entirely different from and very superior to Mr. Beard's, and at one-half the charge.
+N application was made on the 22nd September, A application was made on the 22nd September, to the Vice-Chancellor of England, by Mr. Beard (who, acting under a most extraordiny delusion, considers himself the sole patentee of the Photographic percess !) to restrain MR. ESERTON, of 1, Temple-street, and 148, Fleet-street, rom taking Photographic Portuges, which he does by a process entirely different from and very to Mr. Beard's, and at one-half the clarge.
 His Honour refused the application in toto.

-No license required to practice this process, which is taught by Mr. Egerton in a few lessons at a moderate charge.
-All the Apparatus, Chemicals, &c., to be had as usual at his Depot, I, Temple-street, Whitefriars.
+No license required to practice this process, which i taught by Mr. Egerton in a few lessons at a moderat charge.

+All the Apparatus, Chemicals, &c., to be had as usuat his Depot, I, Temple-street, Whitefriars, all Booksellers.

 In the Press, and will be ready on the 24th Instant, The Fifth Edition, Cloth, 2s.
 6d.
-PRACTICAL MANAGEMENT OF SMALL FARMS, BY F. O'CONNOR, Esq.
-Abel Heywood, 58, Oldham Street, Manchester: and Public Meetings.
+PRACTICAL MANAGEMENT OF SMALL FARMS, Br F. O'CONNOR, Esq.
+Abel Heywood, 53, Oldham Street, Manchester: and